High-achieving women often encounter a frustrating paradox: their success can feel like a roadblock to finding love.

 Yes, there is such a thing as mating intelligence.

-In more simple terms, it’s basically the equivalent of “dating psychology”.
+In simpler terms, it’s “dating psychology”.

 Going too deep on effective dating is outside the scope of this article, but here are some resources for you: